KevinTyrrell/Blackjack-Genetic/README.md

 ![Convergence Patten](./res/convergence.png)

 Reluctance to *Hit* at very low scores is strange.
+However, this may be due to the fact that having an extremely low score, such as `2` is rare.
 Stranger still is the interest the Agent has in *Hitting* at Score 20 with an Ace.